-../students?where=[(name/nameOfRecord/familyName="Smith")and(name/nameOfRecord/givenName="John")]
+../students?where=[(name/nameOfRecord/familyName="Smith")and(name/nameOfRecord/givenNa me="John")]

+Note:

-Note: Every condition in the Where Clause is assumed to start just past the root of the object being queried.
+- 1. For illustration purposes the examples above have not had URL encoding applied.
+For the actual implementation URL encoding must be applied to all URL query parameters. - 2.
+Every condition in the Where Clause is assumed to start just past the root of the object being queried.
 The above example as a pure XPath would have to (but doesn't) start with: